PilarczykM/Audoro/README.md

 - **Subscription Management**:
   Manage your subscription status and access premium features.
 - **Authentication**:
-  Secure sign-in functionality to protect user data and personalize the experience.
+  Secure sign-in functionality with [Clerk](https://clerk.com/) to protect user data and personalize the experience.
 - **Responsive UI**:
   Modern, responsive design using reusable React components and utility-first CSS.